 - Mutual.
 If you’re going to dish out feedback, you need to be able to take it as well.
 In fact, you should be asking for it.
 For example, if you’ve delivering corrective feedback, ask the employee how you can help them improve.
 When praising employees, ask their opinion on how their behavior could serve as a model for others.
 Listen to their ideas and follow-through on any promises you make in return.

 - Timely.
 Whether good or bad, effective employee feedback must be given soon after the actions take place.
-Employees must be able to easily connect what they did with what you’re talking about.
+Employees must be able to easily connect their behavior with what you’re talking about.

 Feedback on Training Implementation

 Restaurant managers often make the mistake of letting their training program run on auto-pilot.
 It’s important, however, to give and seek employee feedback on training outcomes.
-For this reason, our online convenience store training curriculum is delivered through an easy-to-use learning management system that includes manager check-ins.
-Learn more here.
+For this reason, our online restaurant training curriculum is delivered through an easy-to-use learning management system that includes blending learning strategies, such as manager check-ins on-the job checkpoints.